 Don’t Belittle Their Fear.

 Start by not being a tease.
-It doesn’t matter if the fear is ridiculous to you; it obviously isn’t to your child; otherwise, they wouldn’t react the way they do.
+It doesn’t matter if the fear is ridiculous to you; it isn’t to your child; otherwise, they wouldn’t react the way they do.

 Small steps to let them see that you understand them are essential in their journey of understanding fear as a concept and acceptance.

 Don’t Avoid The Fear.

 If your child doesn’t like something to the point where they respond adversely to it, a good idea is not to erase that thing from your life.

-You can’t walk around with all the lights constantly on, nor can you avoid a dog or a cat when out.
+You can’t walk around with all the lights on, nor avoid a dog or cat when out.

 You will be thankful in the long run for these small exposures, and so will your little one.

 Educate Your Child

-What could be normal for you or me yet sends your child into overdrive can become less daunting if you begin your lessons in educating them.
+What could be normal for you or me yet sends your child into overdrive can become less daunting if you begin your lessons by educating them.

-Dogs possibly seem scary if you are three years old as they run around the park, but in reality, the dogs are happy and playing with their ball without giving your child a single thought.
+Dogs may seem scary if you are three years old as they run around the park, but in reality, the dogs are happy and playing with their ball without giving your child a thought.

 It is imperative, however, to ensure your child knows not to pet a strange dog.

 Forming a new perspective is a method of CBT that is extremely useful in diminishing phobias.
 Sometimes, it works effectively to ensure your child is aware and informed logically about what consumes them.

 Don’t pretend You Are Fearless.

-If you really want to help your child, make them feel better by showing them your fears.
+If you want to help your child, make them feel better by showing them your fears.
 You don’t have to freak out or scream, and equally, your fear could be as small or insignificant to them as theirs are to yours.

 Remember, fears are subjective.

-Offer a little snippet into your life, and let your child know what goes on in your own head when you feel anxious or scared.
+Offer a little snippet into your life, and let your child know what happens when you feel anxious or scared.